partikelir/technocrat/usage.md

-# Pendrell usage notes
+# PENDRELL: USAGE

 ## PLUGINS

-Apart from [Ubik](https://github.com/synapticism/ubik), which is almost mandatory, these plugins are recommended for use with Pendrell:
+Apart from [Ubik](https://github.com/synapticism/ubik), which is pretty much mandatory, these plugins are recommended for use with Pendrell:

 * [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress toolkit, designed for use with this very theme. **Highly recommended!**
 * [My fork](https://github.com/synapticism/wp-post-formats) of Crowd Favorite's [WP-Post-Formats plugin](https://github.com/crowdfavorite/wp-post-formats).